-Fortunately my Candida over-growth symptoms have not been too severe, so that I’d been able to postpone starting the diet.
+Fortunately my Candida overgrowth symptoms had not been too severe, so that I’d been able to postpone starting the diet.
 However, they were inconvenient enough to finally take the critical step.
-Firstly, I could feel the candida symptoms where most women with candida over-growth do.
-Secondly, there were other concerns (especially within the past 10 months) – cracks on the corners of my mouth that just would not heal, bloating, sinusitis, frequent upper respiratory infections, and hay fever.
+Firstly, I could feel the candida symptoms where most women with candida overgrowth do.
+Secondly, there were other concerns (especially within the preceding 10 months):

-At some point I began to notice that when I managed to keep my blood sugar stable for a day or two the corners of my mouth started to heal.
+At some point I began to notice that when I managed to keep my blood sugar stable for a day or two the corners of my mouth would start to heal.
 I had been trying all kinds of salves to spread on the corners, but nothing really helped.
-Then I found one that also had anti-fungal properties and noticed straight away that things got better.
+Then I found one with anti-fungal properties and noticed improvement straight away.
 So, I guess this was the final trigger to jump on board.

 Why was I so reluctant to start with vegan Candida Diet?

-I hadn’t done much research yet, but I knew that all fruits, especially dried fruits would be off the list.
+I hadn’t done much research by then, but I knew that all fruits, especially dried fruits would be off the list.
 And there I was having fruit smoothies for first breakfast, muffins that were sweetened with bananas and dried fruits, snacking on fruits, and of course banana ice-creams as after dinner dessert.
-Not thinking about it too deeply, it felt like everything would be taken away from me.
-It all just seamed to overwhelming and too much to deal with.
+Not thinking about it too deeply, it felt like everything would have been taken away from me.
+It all just seamed too overwhelming and too much to deal with.

-However, then I thought that this was exactly what I felt when I changed my diet to whole food plant-based 4,5 years ago.
-Back then the change also seemed crazy and overwhelming.
+However, then I thought that this was exactly what I felt when I changed my diet to whole food plant-based back in 2012.
+Also back then the change seemed crazy and overwhelming.
 However, I did it nevertheless because my health was more important than any short-term inconvenience.

 The key is to concentrate on what you CAN eat rather than waisting your time on thinking about things you’d miss.
 Overcrowd your menu!